chaindexing/chaindexing-rs/README.md

 ## Contributing

 All contributions are welcome.
 Before working on a PR, please consider opening an issue detailing the feature/bug.
-On PR submission, all checks should succeed for a successful review.
+Equally when submitting a PR, ensure that all checks pass to facilitate a smooth review process.